 - Identify your strengths (the VIA-IS Strengths Survey is free: www.viacharacter.org).
-Put one strength into action every day.
+Each day, choose one strength to focus on throughout the day.
 This is especially helpful for coping with depression.

 - Develop a daily mindfulness practice (e.g., daily meditation or a daily gratitude journal).
-Once you are able to control your focus, you will be able to choose to put your focus on meaningful/helpful/distracting things rather than on your pain.
+Once you are able to control your focus, you will be able to direct your focus to meaningful/helpful/distracting objects.
+It does not have to linger on your pain.

-- Identify what is important to you in life (if you need help with this, try reading my article: The Value of Values.).
+- Identify what is most important to you in life (if you need help with this, try reading my article: The Value of Values.).
 Do at least one thing every day in support of these values.
 Notice how it feels when you make choices that align with your values.

-- When something positive, no matter how small, happens to you (e.g., when someone appreciates you, when you feel loved, or when you feel good about completing a task), take 30 seconds to savor the moment.
+- When something positive, no matter how small, happens to you (e.g., when someone compliments you, when see a beautiful something, or when you feel good about completing a task), take 30 seconds to savor the moment.
 Allow the positive feelings to linger.
 Repeat the words said to you.
 Try to believe them.
-Imagine encapsulating this moment into a stone or precious jewel that you place into your internal storehouse of positive experiences.
+Imagine encapsulating this moment into a stone that you place into your internal storehouse of positive experiences.
 Spending 30 seconds to engage at this level with the positivity of the moment allows your brain to encode it more deeply.
 You actually learn from that moment to seek other moments like it – you will start to look for the positive in life.

-- This article on how to improve your mood using neuroscience.
-It has some great ideas. http://www.businessinsider.com/a-neuroscience-researcher-reveals-4-rituals-that-will-make-you-a-happier-person-2015-9.
+- This article on how to improve your mood using neuroscience has more ideas: http://www.businessinsider.com/a-neuroscience-researcher-reveals-4-rituals-that-will-make-you-a-happier-person-2015-9.